endaaman/tym/README.md

 ## Development

-Clone this repo and run as bellow
+Clone this repo and run as below

 ```
 $ autoreconf -fvi